FoundationDB/fdb-record-layer/docs/GettingStarted.md

 });
 ```

 What is happening here?
-The `run` method runs the provided function transactionally against FDB, i.e. it
+The `run` method runs the provided function transactionally against FDB, i.e., it
-opens a new transaction and provides it wrapped in an `FDBRecordContext` as an argument to the function,
+opens a new transaction and provides it wrapped in an `FDBRecordContext` as an argument to the function.
-we can then perform some work and return a result (in this case we are just returning `null`).
+We can then perform some work and return a result (in this case we are just returning `null`).
 The `run`
-method will then handle opening the transaction for us and attempting to commit the result.
+method handles opening the transaction for us and attempting to commit the result.
 If we get a
 retriable error on commit it will automatically retry for us (up to a configurable number of maximum retry attempts).
 So in the above snippet, we are opening a transaction, creating an instance of the record store, and saving 4 records.
-Assuming the method returns normally, the result will be committed to FDB.
+Assuming the method returns normally, the records will be persisted to FDB.

 Now open another transaction and see that we can load the records there (and that we get `null` for records we didn't create):